If you live on the floodplain in eastern South Dakota, you know how real the threat of water damage can be.

 Look for cracks or leaks in your washing machine, dishwasher, and refrigerator frequently – at least once a year.
 If your hoses are five to seven years old, it may be time to replace them completely.

 2. Inspect Your Showers and Tubs

 Check the caulking around your showers and bathtubs to make sure it’s watertight.
-If you spy cracks in the caulk, replace it — it’s pretty cheap, and it could save you from water damage on your bathroom floors.
+If you spy cracks in the caulk, replace it.
+It’s pretty cheap, comparatively, and it could save you from water damage on your bathroom floors.